knative/community/ROLES.md

 - Reviewer of the codebase for at least 3 months.

-- Primary reviewer for at least 10 substantial PRs to the codebase.
+- Should have reviewed or contributed to substantial PRs to the codebase.

-  - One path for getting the necessary reviews is to add yourself to the `reviewers` section of the OWNERS file.
-Note that this does not give you any additional privileges.
-By having yourself listed in this section in OWNERS file means that you will get PRs assigned to you for code review.
-Getting added to `reviewers` section is at the discretion of an approver after enough evidence of quality contributions.

-- Reviewed at least 30 PRs to the codebase.
+- Should be a `reviewer` in the OWNERS file.

 - Nominated by an a WG lead (with no objections from other leads).